rob-p/10commandments/the_rules.md

 ## 10 Commandments of Bioinformatics
 In random order

+1. Thou shalt use an open source licence
-1. Thou shalt not publish a paper that use "in-house (Language X) scripts, available upon request"
+2. Thou shalt not publish a paper that use "in-house (Language X) scripts, available upon request"
 2. Thou shalt not use massively outdated versions of actively maintained software
 3. thou shalt not use hard-coded paths or filenames.. ever
 4. tho shalt not write redundant software (e.g., another short read aligner)